-Access to Microsoft Teams 'meeting' recording has been provided to all members of the Criminal Team.
-Controlled tests have taken place to ensure the viability of the process.
+Access to Microsoft Teams 'meeting' recording will be provided to all relevant members of the Civil Team (currently three staff members).
+Controlled tests have previousy taken place by the Criminal Team to ensure the viability of the process.

-The tests have been successful in a variety of circumstances, using combinations of investigators in different locations.
+Those tests have been successful in a variety of circumstances, using combinations of investigators in different locations.
 The tests have represented one on one interviews, interviews where a suspect is represented by a legal advisor, and where there are two investigators conducting the interview.
 The interviews are recorded onto the lead investigators OneDrive, from where they have been successfully uploaded into the dedicated SharePoint folder.
 The recordings in the SharePoint folder have been viewed for accuracy.

-Following consultation with the ICO Business Architect the recordings are saved directly to OneDrive.
+Following consultation with the ICO Business Architect for those interviews, the recordings are saved directly to OneDrive.
 The lead investigator will be responsible for uploading into EDRM and deleting the OneDrive copy after verifying the complete video has been uploaded without corruption.